axelrindle/ca-certs-on-the-fly/README.md

 ## Hooks

-Custom shell scripts and other executable files placed in `/etc/ca-certificates/update.d` will be run after a `ca-certificates.crt` has been generated.
+Custom shell scripts and other executable files can be placed in the following directories:

+- `/etc/ca-certificates/pre-update.d` run **BEFORE** generation
+- `/etc/ca-certificates/post-update.d` run **AFTER** generation

 ## License